Highlights

 Divided Lives

-Want to behold the glory that is 'Divided Lives' in the comfort of your own home?
-Tracking down a streaming service to buy, rent, download, or watch the Paul Espinosa-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.
+Craving a viewing of 'Divided Lives' wherever you like to watch?
+Discovering a streaming service to buy, rent, download, or watch the Paul Espinosa-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Divided Lives' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Divided Lives' right now, here are some finer points about the Espinosa Productions documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Divided Lives' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Divided Lives' right now, here are some finer points about the Espinosa Productions documentary flick.

-Interested in knowing what the movie's about?
+Want the short version of the plot?
 Here's the plot: "The story of indigenous women from Oaxaca, Mexico who migrate to the Mexico-United States border in search of work and a better life for themselves and their children.
 Mexicans from the state of Oaxaca have been immigrating to the U.S. for generations, sending 10,000 migrants a year to the United States since 1946.
 Women – both those left behind in Oaxaca and those who travel to the U.S. – have a story to tell that has been heard by few." .